Machine Alternate Arm Curl

 How to Perform

-Adjust the seat so your elbows align with the machine's pivot point when gripping the handles with an underhand grip, keeping the upper arms fixed against the support pad.
+Adjust the seat and arm pads so your elbows align with the machine's pivot point.
+Sit with your back supported, grasp the handles with an underhand grip, and extend your arms fully without locking elbows.

-4. Slowly lower the weight back to the starting position, controlling the eccentric phase.
+3. Slowly lower the handle back to the starting position, resisting the weight.

 Coaching Tips